Mordical62645/Metacrafters-Creating-a-Token/README.md

 Inputting a value in burn that is greater than the mint value or the ```Total_Supply``` will not return any value to the ```Total_Supply```.

 ## Help
 There are no known issues so far.
-If you ever find one, email me: p.tecson.rizal@gmail.com
+If you ever find one, email me at:

+p.tecson.rizal@gmail.com

+as for Metacrafters, email me at:

+423004024@ntc.edu.ph

 ## Authors
 Marco Tecson